rsksmart/RSKIPs/IPs/RSKIP690.md

 2. `addressType` is not one of the four.
 Emits `UNSUPPORTED_ADDRESS_TYPE` and refunds.
 3. The amount fails the existing checks.
 Emits `LOW_AMOUNT` or `FEE_ABOVE_VALUE` and refunds, unchanged from `releaseBtc`.
+4. The address cannot be derived from the requester's public key.
+Emits `UNSUPPORTED_ADDRESS_TYPE` and refunds.
+Only taproot can reach this, see the derivation below.

 Exactly one `release_request_rejected` is emitted, carrying the reason of the first check that failed.